LebCit/blog-doc-space/views/pages/doc.md

 ### How does it work ?

 If you're using Blog-Doc on Space or on a Node.js server, head over the [Administration page](/admin) and click on the **Build Static Site** card.
 A zipped folder named **\_site.zip** will be available for you to download.
 The content of this folder is your static site.
-Read how to use in the next section.
+Read how to use in it the next section.

 If you're using Blog-Doc locally, type the following command in your terminal :